 TWELVE MONTHS OR BUST!

-I’m going to give my entrepreneurial endeavors 100% attention until June, 2013.
+I’m going to give my entrepreneurial endeavors 100% attention until June, 2013 (it’s now 2015 and things are going well).
 It’s brutally difficult to make a meaningful amount of income on your own, but at least it builds character!
 There are plenty of newly listed IPOs with millions of clients who still don’t make any money.
 But hey, the public is willing to buy a piece of a founder’s dream and make them wealthy.